theochem/horton/doc/user_hf_dft.rst

 8) Optional: :ref:`user_hf_dft_preparing_posthf`

-The last section contains an overview of :ref:`hf_dft_complete_examples` that are shipped (and tested) with Horton.
+The last section contains an overview of :ref:`hf_dft_complete_examples` that are shipped (and tested) with HORTON.
 These may be convenient as a starting point when preparing your own scripts.
 You may also just dive straight into these examples and consult the first five sections to better understand how each example works.